 Did you know?

-Many of the varieties of passionfruit which are available at your local grocery store are also available to be grown in the home garden, so do a taste test to help you decide which varieties to grow!
+Many of the passionfruit varieties available at your local grocery store are also available to be grown in the home garden, so do a taste test to help you decide which varieties to grow!

-Passionfruit need to be planted near a strong structure like a fence, pergola, verandah or trellis as they can become very heavy when laden with fruit.
+Passionfruit needs to be planted near a strong structure like a fence, pergola, verandah or trellis as they can become very heavy when laden with fruit.

-Probably the most common problem for passionfruit grown in home gardens is poor fruit or flower set, which is generally due to a lack of flowers being pollinated.
+The most common problem for passionfruit grown in home gardens is poor fruit or flower set, which is generally due to a lack of pollinated flowers.
 We have listed tips to grow more passionfruit flowers. read more

 Dig your food!

 Dietitian and Nutritionist Deb Blakley from Kids Dig Food writes:

 “ The wonderful flavour of passionfruit packs a powerful punch.
 They are a good source of Vitamin C and fibre.
 Cut your passionfruit in half and scoop out the flesh and seeds with a teaspoon for a quick snack.
 Try adding to fruit salad, smoothies or juices and baking.
 If you want the juice without seeds, place the passionfruit flesh and seeds inside a clean piece of cheesecloth and squeeze the juice through.”